queer/singyeong/NOTES.md

 (necessarily) overload the single node with trying to recv. *and* send all dispatch packets at the same time, handle all dispatch queries, etc.

-신경 currently does message queueing with Mnesia, but this may change at some point in the future.
+신경 currently does message queueing with Redis, but this may change at some point in the future.

 ## 신경 metadata store

-신경 stores metadata in Mnesia.
+신경 stores metadata in Redis.
 By storing metadata in 신경, you're able to take advantage of target queries for message routing.

-When connnecting to the 신경 websocket gateway, you need to specify the metadata keys _**and types**_ that you will be registering in your `identify` packet.
-This allows 신경 to create a nice Mnesia table out of it.
-On subsequent `identify`s, 신경 will (try to) be smart and update the Mnesia tables to match the new type definitions you give it.

-**Note: Redefining keys to have different types will likely cause explosions until / unless all nodes are sending consistent metadata.**
+When connecting to the 신경 websocket gateway, the identify payload that your client sends should include a `application_name` field; this field is a requirement as it's the main key used for the majority of routing queries.